jlucktay/puppet-workbench/README.md

-# puppet-workbench
+# Puppet Workbench

-Puppet is a software configuration management tool developed by Puppet Inc, used to manage stages of the IT infrastructure lifecycle.
+> Puppet is a software configuration management tool developed by Puppet Inc, used to manage stages of the IT infrastructure lifecycle.